intel/mlir-extensions/docs/rfcs/XeTile.md

 The alternative design of tile data type is to reuse the memref data type.
 The memref data type needs to be enhanced to allow attributes.
 So the XeTile's tile data type can be expressed with memref associated with Tile attributes. xetile.wg_map and xetile.sg_map are examples of these attributes.

-## Appendix 1 - use case for xetile.order attribute and tile_transpose
+## Appendix 1 - use case for xetile.order attribute and transpose

 xetile.tile describes a 2D block in memory .
 The default layout of xetile.tile is raw-major contiguous.
 So tile[i][j] refers to the position i*stride_i + j in the associated memory.
 The stride_j must be 1 since it is contiguous.
 This maps well the underlying  2d block loader, which loads data in raw-major layout only and no stride in innermost dimension.
 Below is the example code for the most common use case of xetile.tile.